 Some of the principal treatments carried out by Miss Rieka Taghizadeh at Spire include:

 COVID-19 testing or antibody tests are not available as a standalone service at Spire Liverpool Hospital.

 ISAPS (International Society of Aesthetic Plastic Surgeons)

-She has had a lifelong involvement with sports such as skiing and horse riding and also enjoys singing and painting in her spare time.
-She has sung with national choirs over the past 20 years and has also donated her paintings to International plastic surgery auctions in recent times.
+I have had a lifelong involvement with sports such as skiing and horse riding and also enjoy singing and painting in my spare time.
+I have sung with national choirs over the past 20 years and have also donated my paintings to international plastic surgery auctions in recent times.